jamesgrams/guystation/README.md

 ## Extras
 * Internet Browser - you can remotely control a browser running on your GuyStation
     * Note: It is recommended to only control the browser with one remote device at a time and to close the Browser controls when not using them (this will turn off streaming and help with speeds).
-    * You can control remotely through the "Browser Control" menu option.
+    * You can control remotely by opening the menu and clicking the globe icon under "More".
 * Media - you can play media files uing VLC or stream them to any device using the GuyStation web interface.
     * Note: if you accidently move a game under media, your save files are save!
 Just move the game to the correct console, and your save files will be there.
     * You add a media file just like a game.
 Upload the audio/video file as the ROM file.
-    * You can access media remotely by using the "Remote Media" menu option.
+    * You can access media remotely by opening the menu and clicking the CD icon under "More".
+* Screenshots - you can view the screenshots for a game (or folder) by opening the menu and clicking the CD icon under "More".

 ## Recommendations
 Here are some recommendedations to make your experience better on Ubuntu.